Cost of Data Breach: ROI of Backup and Disaster Recovery Software

 SpinOne is a next-generation cloud SaaS Security Posture Management (SSPM) solution that leverages the capabilities of artificial intelligence (AI) and machine learning (ML) to provide an automated security solution.
 It offers organizations the following capabilities:

-- Enhanced visibility into applications used within the organization and allows to act immediately to fix any gaps to prevent data breaches and to put in place measures that ensure you maintain complete control over your data.
+Used within the organization it allows acting immediately to fix any gaps to prevent data breaches and to put in place measures that ensure you maintain complete control over your data.
 This capability ensures no data subsets are anonymously accessible.

 Today the threats against business-critical data are ominous.
 As organizations struggle with the current challenges of the hybrid workforce, they cannot neglect their security posture.
 SaaS Security Posture Management (SSPM) solutions provide today’s businesses with the automated tools needed to combat modern threats.
 The responsibility of configuring cloud SaaS applications for top-level security lies with the business, not the cloud service provider.
 To reduce the security cost and security management effort, utilizing SSPM solutions reduces the overall risk from a security perspective and bolsters its effectiveness.
 SpinOne’s automated security features help reduce the cost, time, and effort for in-house security teams struggling to keep up with escalating risks and multiple cloud SaaS applications.